jakerella/guessle/README.md

 ## Running the Code

 Want to spin up a version of this game yourself?
 No problem.
-There is no database, user management, or other persistence outside of the source code and the dictionary file.
-Make sure you [download and install Node.js](https://nodejs.org) and then start the server from the root directory using `npm start`
+There is no proper database, just one Redis instance for session management.
+The dictionary file is stored in the source.
+Make sure you download and install [Node.js](https://nodejs.org) and [Redis](https://redis.io/topics/quickstart) to start.

-Note that you will need to set some environment variables to get things working properly.
+You will need to set some environment variables to get things working properly.
 You can see those variables in the `.env.example` file.
 For local development you should create a new file called `.env` and copy the contents of the `.env.example` file into it.
 Then change the values to match your own.

+Finally, start the server from the root directory using `npm start`

+If you want to develop, you may want to run `npm run watch` instead so that the app will automatically restart when you change code files.

 ## Odds and Ends